shahanakattil/MS-900-Lab-Content/Module-1-Intro-to-Microsoft-365-Admin-Center.md

      - **Migration**   -  Migrate mailboxes in batches.

      - **Reports**     -  View reports on mail flow and migration batches.

      - **Insights**    -  Use the recommendations to discover trends and/or insights, and take actions to fix issues related to mailbox and mail flow.

        ![](Images/lab1-t3-img3.png)

 1. Switch back to the admin centers page, select **SharePoint**.
-This will redirect you to the Sharepoint admin center page.
+This will redirect you to the SharePoint admin center page.

     ![](Images/lab1-t3-img4.png)